-She is all of 20, and currently trying to pass exams which would certify her as a Civil Engineer from Sardar Patel College of Engineering, Mumbai.
+She is all of 24, and currently trying to pass various exams and such which would ultimately enable her to call herself the no-longer-so-elusive MBA graduate.

-In the past year or so, she’s grown quite fond of cooking.
+In past few years, she’s grown very fond of cooking.

 The bliss in trying out new recipes, in creating something from scratch, and experiencing the glee in taking the first bite herself, or watching her family and friends enjoy it, is what she cooks for.
 Even though those moment lasts for a few seconds.